slowloris-98/got_personality_test/README.md

     ![Cercie vs Jaime](results/charts/got_radar_cercie_jaime.jpg)

-For more comparisions visit: https://got-character-comparision.netlify.app/
+For more comparisons, visit: https://got-character-comparision.netlify.app/

 These visualizations highlight how closely user traits align with specific character profiles.

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests with enhancements or fixes.